Kris Stadsgaard: Rosenborg

-After staying at Reggina for eight months, Stadsgaard ended his nightmare stay there when he signed for Norwegian club Rosenborg BK on 29 March 2008 for approximately 4 million NOK, signing a four–year contract.
+After staying at Reggina for eight months, Stadsgaard ended his stay there when he signed for Norwegian club Rosenborg on 29 March 2008 for approximately 4 million NOK, signing a four–year contract.
 It came after when his father, Knud, confirmed that Rosenborg expressed interest signing him.

-On 7 April 2008, Stadsgaard made his Rosenborg debut, where he came on as a second half substitute, in a 3–2 kiss against Strømsgodset.
+On 7 April 2008, Stadsgaard made his Rosenborg debut, where he came on as a second-half substitute, in a 3–2 kiss against Strømsgodset.
 From that moment, Stadsgaard became a first team regular since his debut until he suffered an injury in early–June.
 Unfortunately, while rehabilitating his injury, it was delayed for another month.
 After returning to the first team in late–August, Stadsgaard then suffered another injury that kept him out for the rest of the season during a UEFA match against Club Brugge.
 At the end of the 2008 season, Stadsgaard finished his first season, making sixteen appearances in all competitions.

-In the 2009 season, Stadsgaard missed the start of the season, due to rehabilitating his knee injury and it wasn't until on 3 May 2009 when he made his return to the first team from injury, in a 1–0 win against Fredrikstad.
+In the 2009 season, Stadsgaard missed the start of the season, due to rehabilitating his knee injury and it was not until on 3 May 2009 when he made his return to the first team from injury, in a 1–0 win against Fredrikstad.
 From that moment on, Stadsgaard regained his first team place since returning from injury and his performance earned him a national called up.
-Throughout the 2009 season, Stadsgaard was featured for the most of the season, although he appeared on the substitute bench on three occasion and sidelined with suspension.
+In 2009, Stadsgaard was featured for most of the season, although he appeared on the substitute bench on three occasion and sidelined with suspension.
 Despite this, Stadsgaard helped Rosenberg win the league and went on to make twenty–five appearances in all competitions.

 In 2010 season, Stadsgaard started the season well when he scored his first Rosenborg goal, in a 3–1 win over Aalesunds to win the Superfinalen trophy, which turned out to be the last edition.
 Since the start of the 2010 season, Stadsgaard established himself in the first team and went on to make twenty–one appearances in all competitions.
 His performance in the summer attracted interests, including Copenhagen.
 Amid the transfer speculation, he made his last appearance for Rosenborg on 29 August 2010, in a 3–2 win over Start.
 Despite his departure, the club went on to win the league for the second time this season.

 During his time with the club, Rosenborg won the 2009 and 2010 Norwegian Premier League championships, as well as the 2010 Superfinalen trophy.